 - Two-story houses shall utilize offset massing (vertical articulation) to achieve distinction between stories and building mass.
 Design of creative private outdoor spaces is highly encouraged to achieve this objective.
-Articulate all facades, including variation in massing, roof forms, and wall planes. - Incorporate architectural elements and details that add visual interest, scale, and character to all sides of the home.
+Articulate all facades, including variation in massing, roof forms, and wall planes. - b.
+Incorporate architectural elements and details that add visual interest, scale, and character to all sides of the home.
+See Figure A c.

-c.
 Corner lots may have a mix of single-story and two-story homes provided the second-story portions of the homes do not encompass more than 75 percent of the building footprint, and the second-story portion of the dwelling has a distinctive building mass (vertical articulation).
-See below.
+See Figure B.